Jackson, MS Premises Liability Attorneys

 Call 601-988-8888 If You Were Injured on Someone Else’s Property

 When you visit someone else’s home or business, you expect to be safe from foreseeable hazards.
-Sometimes, however, this is not the case.
-If you were injured by unsafe conditions on another person’s property, that person may be responsible for your suffering.
-In Mississippi, however, the owner of the property must have a “duty of care” to the injured person.
+This is not always the case, however.
+If hazards on another person’s property caused you injury, that person may be held responsible for your damages, such as medical bills, lost wages, reduced future earning potential, and pain and suffering.

 Richard Schwartz & Associates Injury Lawyer, P.A. has helped Jackson residents obtain their full compensation through premises liability lawsuits.
 For more than three decades, our trial lawyers have guided injured individuals through the civil justice system, helping them get back on their feet after a life-changing accident.
 The National Trial Lawyers, American Association for Justice, Jackson Free Press, and Clarion Ledger, among others, have acclaimed us for our effective legal representation and trial skills.
 All it takes is one call to get in touch with a qualified legal professional!